Yacht-Labs/yacht-lit-sdk/README.md

 );
 ```

 This will return the required litActionCode to mint the PKP.

 You can see our logic for generating the Lit Action code below:
 ![Lit Action ERC20 Swap Logic](https://i.imgur.com/0dDSXny.png)

-Once you have the Lit Action code generated, it's time to upload the Lit Action code to IPFS and associate it with a new PKP:
+Once you have the Lit Action code generated, it's time to generate an IPFS hash for the code and associate it with a new PKP:

 ```typescript
 const ipfsCID = await sdk.getIPFSHash(litActionCode);
 const pkpInfo = await sdk.mintGrantBurnWithLitAction(ipfsCID);
 ```

 The object returned by `mintGrantBurnWithLitAction` has the following properties: `tokenId`, `publicKey` and `address`.
-The address is where you'll send your ERC20 tokens.
+The address is the PKP escrow account where you'll send your ERC20 tokens.
 The publicKey is the uncompressed public key used by the ECDSA algorithm to derive the address.
-To execute the Lit Action, we'll need the `ipfsCID` and the `publicKey`:
+To execute the Lit Action, we'll need the Lit Action code itself and the `publicKey`:

 ```typescript
 const response = await sdk.runLitAction({code: litActionCode, pkpPublicKey: pkpInfo.publicKey);